LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 Logtalk supports both :term:`static binding` and :term:`dynamic binding`.
-Static binding is used whenever messages are sent (using the ``::/2`` control construct) to static objects already loaded and with the ``optimize`` compiler flag turned on.
+Static binding is used whenever messages are sent (using the ``::/2`` control construct) to static objects already loaded and with the :ref:`optimize <flag_optimize>` compiler flag turned on.
 When that is not the case (or when using the ``::/1`` control construct), Logtalk uses dynamic binding coupled with a caching mechanism that avoids repeated lookups of predicate declarations and predicate definitions.
 This is a solution common to other programming languages supporting dynamic binding.
 Message lookups are automatically cached the first time a message is sent.
 Cache entries are automatically removed when loading entities or using Logtalk dynamic features that invalidate the cached lookups.